 While the facts of overpopulation are very challenging, remember: we can choose our future.
 Forecasts might lead you to believe that a population of 9,10, or even 11 billion is inevitable.
-But a dramatic and voluntary reduction in births starting now can begin to create a more positive and sustainable future for out planet.
-See our "Help Us Now" section to learn what you can do!
+But a dramatic and voluntary reduction in births starting now can begin to create a more positive and sustainable future for our planet.
+See our "Take Action" section to learn what you can do!

 - World Population in 2021 will reach over 7.8 billion.

 - It has more than doubled in the past 50 years!
 Earth's population is increasing by over 150 people every minute.
 That's equivalent to adding the combined populations of California and Canada every year.
 Over the past few hundred years humanity's growth in sheer numbers has been truly explosive!

 Right now, with over 7 billion of us:

 - We are ravaging wildlife populations.
 The population sizes of mammals, birds, reptiles, amphibians and fish across the globe is, on average, 68% less than 50 years ago.1

 - We are rapidly losing farmland.
 An area of cultivated land the size of Iowa and Wisconsin combined (75 million acres) is lost every year due to soil erosion and urban sprawl.2

 - We are consuming non-renewable resources - fossil fuels, minerals, and metals - at an enormous rate.
-Over time, these resources are decreasing in quality and increasing in cost.
+Over time, these resources are decreasing in quality, increasing in cost, and their extraction is causing greater pollution of land, water and air.4

-- We are over-fishing, acidifying, and polluting our oceans.7
+- We are over-fishing, acidifying, and polluting our oceans.8

-- We are rapidly disrupting the relatively stable climate that human civilization and all other species have experienced for thousands of years through our greenhouse gas emissions.8
+- We are rapidly disrupting the relatively stable climate that human civilization and all other species have experienced for thousands of years through our greenhouse gas emissions.9

 - We are creating massive amounts of waste and pollution.
 Each of us contributes to: 1) proliferation of ocean "dead zones" and dying coral reefs; 2) rivers, lakes, and underground aquifers filling with industrial and agricultural pollution; 3) soil contamination; and 4) destruction and fouling of other species' habitats.